Carlos Rafael and His Fish Are the American Dream

-Carlos Rafael is talking about mosquitoes, elephant balls and fishing, which isn’t unusual.
+Carlos Rafael is talking about mosquitoes, elephant balls, and fishing, which isn’t unusual.
 He is talking so excitedly, he's almost ranting and that isn't unusual either.
-He is actually so into the conversation that he forgets to drag his cigarette.
+He is actually so into the conversation that he forgets to take a drag from his cigarette.
 It goes out and he relights it, while I wonder how the fuck someone can be so passionate about fishing.

 Downstairs, the warehouse smells like fish and wet sneakers.
 Upstairs, there is a no smoking sign in the hall.

 Around the corner from that sign is an office with multiple sketches of Tony Montana on the walls.
 In it sits Rafael, the owner of the largest fishing fleet in the port.
 He owns more than 30 vessels.
 His operation employs more than 300 people.
 He says his fleet is worth at least $50 million in steel alone, quickly adding that he probably wouldn’t part with it for less than $80 million.

 Rafael is currently railing against the lobbying effort of the smaller New England groundfishermen who he says are trying to put a cap on the amount of permits one individual can own.

 “They are like mosquitoes on the balls of an elephant,” he says of the smaller operations in the port.
 “Biting, biting, biting, until finally [the government] is going to say fuck off, we got to do something.”

 Sensing a significant shift in fishing rules before 2010, he horded fishing permits that would allow his boats to catch more product, spending $10 million on them.
 He now uses 57 permits to operate 15 full-time groundfish vessels called draggers and five part-time draggers.
 He operates the groundfish fleet at a loss—he estimates he’s losing a couple of million each year—but he’s still better off than the folks who only have less than a handful of permits.